NikolasNeofytou/new_website/README.md

 1. Install dependencies with `npm install`.
 2. Start the server using `node server.js`.
 3. Visit `http://localhost:3000` in a browser.
+4. Place PDF exam files in the `papers/` directory.
-4. Browse `/pastpapers.html` to view past papers scraped from the forum.
+5. Browse `/pastpapers.html` to view downloadable past papers.